adaltas/remark-gatsby-plugins/remark/table-of-content/README.md

 ## Simple usage

 This is a Remark plugin.
 As such, place the plugin after `remark-parse` and before `remark-rehype`.
+Here is how to [return a `toc` property](./samples/simple-usage.js) with the table of content.

 ```js
 import assert from 'node:assert'